 Today’s conversation when with others at gatherings is usually, “So what do you do for a living?”
 “How does that job pay?”
-If you are not employed you don’t have much to give to the conversation and for myself it leaves me feeling devalued.
+I currently do not have an income therefore I don’t fell like I have much to give to the conversation.

 However, my children are all in school now so I have realized I would like to return to the workforce at least part-time.
 I would not want to work full-time because they still need me.
 They have the summers off, vacations, sick days and plenty of after school activities.
 I have asked them if they would be ok with me going to work and they have all said they would rather me be home for them so that is still my main objective.

 I have a degree in social work and realized I missed that so I looked into getting a social work job.
-However, in my state you really need to be licensed to get a social work job.
-To be licensed you have to have your MSW.
+In NJ you need to be licensed to get a social work job.
+You have to have your MSW to get a social work license.
 I have a BSW.
-After learning this I decided to take a MSW class to see if that is something I want to pursue and I realized I do not want to go for my MSW.
+I decided to take a MSW class to see if that is something I want to pursue and I realized I do not want to go for my MSW.
 So now what!!